morgandival/till-counter/README.md

 - [x] Alternative currencies 2.0: change the symbol for currencies that don't use dollars!
 - [x] Reset button: click to reset to 0.00 so you can start again without refreshing!
 - [x] Reset on currency change!
-- [x] Ability to toggle sorting of currency order
+- [x] Ability to toggle sorting of currency order!

 ## Known Issues: